elaforge/karya/doc/overview.md

 multiple channels to keep control changes isolated to their intended notes.

 - Scales.
 Scales can use custom symbols and can take arguments for per-note pitch variations.
-Scale pitches can depend on signals (e.g. a gradually retuning a scale) or on other instruments (e.g. the intonation of one part is defined relative to another).
+Scale pitches can depend on signals (e.g. gradually retuning a scale) or on other instruments (e.g. the intonation of one part is defined relative to another).
 For example, you can write the melody in mean-tone, and define the harmony in just intervals relative to the melody.